-RDI explores the feasibility of a Global State of the Art Resource to breach the data gap – a global information resource providing credible, updated and factual data valuable to multiple groups.
+RDI is exploring the feasibility of a Global State of the Art Resource (GSoAR) to breach the data gap – a global information resource providing credible, updated and factual data for all stakeholder groups.

-Data empowers civil society advocacy and shapes national and international policy decisions and resource allocation.
+Data empowers civil society advocacy and shapes policy decisions and resource allocation at the national and international levels.

 The Global State of the Art Resource would promote the generation and sharing of knowledge about rare disease policy landscapes worldwide, raise awareness of the experiences and challenges of PLWRD, and encourage dialogue across stakeholders.